TCP congestion control: Fast retransmit

 Fast retransmit is an enhancement to TCP that reduces the time a sender waits before retransmitting a lost segment.
 A TCP sender normally uses a simple timer to recognize lost segments.
 If an acknowledgment is not received for a particular segment within a specified time (a function of the estimated round-trip delay time), the sender will assume the segment was lost in the network and will retransmit the segment.

 Duplicate acknowledgment is the basis for the fast retransmit mechanism.
-After receiving a packet an acknowledgement is sent for the last in-order byte of data received.
+After receiving a packet, an acknowledgement is sent for the last in-order byte of data received.
 For an in-order packet, this is effectively the last packet's sequence number plus the current packet's payload length.
 If the next packet in the sequence is lost but a third packet in the sequence is received, then the receiver can only acknowledge the last in-order byte of data, which is the same value as was acknowledged for the first packet.
 The second packet is lost and the third packet is not in order, so the last in-order byte of data remains the same as before.
-Thus a Duplicate acknowledgment occurs.
-The sender continues to send packets, and a fourth and fifth packet are received by the receiver.
+Thus, a Duplicate acknowledgment occurs.
+The sender continues to send packets, and a fourth and fifth packets are received by the receiver.
 Again, the second packet is missing from the sequence, so the last in-order byte has not changed.
 Duplicate acknowledgments are sent for both of these packets.

 When a sender receives three duplicate acknowledgments, it can be reasonably confident that the segment carrying the data that followed the last in-order byte specified in the acknowledgment was lost.
 A sender with fast retransmit will then retransmit this packet immediately without waiting for its timeout.
 On receipt of the retransmitted segment, the receiver can acknowledge the last in-order byte of data received.
 In the above example, this would acknowledge to the end of the payload of the fifth packet.
 There is no need to acknowledge intermediate packets since TCP uses cumulative acknowledgments by default.